Across the Country On My Stationary Bike

 I decided running was the cure to my woes.
 I bought some nice shoes, downloaded a fitness app, and researched nearby trails.
 Even though I am now in my fifties, I reconnected with trail running, enjoyed the fresh air and solitude of hill running.

-Yet, I soon discovered that every time I increased weekly mileage enough to lose weight my knees would become sore and inflamed.
+Yet, I soon discovered that every time I increased my weekly mileage enough to lose weight my knees would become sore and inflamed.
 I tried different shoes, knee braces, and flatter surfaces.
 Nothing worked.

 Interactive Exercise Bikes